How to redesign a loyalty program strategy - with Stacey Lyons

 How to measure the success of a loyalty program strategy?

 There are many different ways to measure the success of a loyalty program.
 We devoted an entire chapter to this in our book, "Loyalty Programs: The Complete Guide."
 However, loyalty managers should pay attention to some of the key metrics such as acquisition growth, meaning growth in total members, active members, and new program members.
-I also recommend focusing on frequency and monetary value or spending increases, program engagement, program marketing communications, and positive NPS scores.
-In general, you want the program to deliver a positive return on investment based on behavioral and attitudinal data.

 What are your favorite loyalty programs?